This is the third and last of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 Hicks’ theology of sacrifice

-How then does Hicks define sacrifice?
+How then does Hicks explain sacrifice?

 As the giving and sharing of life.
 The concept of life as Hicks defines it includes ‘biological’ life.
 So, giving and sharing life involves nutrition and sexual reproduction.
 But, for humans at least, the meaning of life is not containable within a physical or material understanding of the concept.
 One has only, Hicks reminds us, to consider the vulnerability of our young, their inability to survive without the maintenance of those relational and social structures that effectively enable their nutrition and reproduction, and without the perpetuation of these structures down the generations.
 Life is, therefore, of necessity, ‘life in society’.
 And its giving and sharing requires action that isn’t limited to biological sustenance, but also involves the reproduction of social identity.
 The actions that accomplish the latter are what Hicks calls sacrifice.
 The Eucharist is the form that such action takes in Christianity.

-According to notions of ‘totemic religion’ widespread in Robertson-Smith’s day, we find archaic societies characterized by the existence of clans which define their identity through association with an animal/creature referred to as the ‘totem’.
+According to ideas of ‘totemic religion’ widespread in Robertson-Smith’s day, we find archaic societies characterized by the existence of clans which define their identity through association with an animal/creature referred to as the ‘totem’.
 The latter is considered by members of the clan to be a kinsman through descent from a common mythical ancestor.
 It embodies the spirit of the clan, and is never eaten by members of the clan in normal circumstances.
 The totemic feast, however, is a ritual event at which the clan violate this taboo by killing and eating their totem.
 Through the collective ingestion of this forbidden flesh, members of the clan actualize, physically and ritually, the bond they have, both with the totemic creature and with each other as fellow clansmen sharing the same totem.

 Sacrifice as social reproduction

-Needless to say, this is a reductive understanding of religion, and, as such, objectionable to theologians.
-It is also, I suspect, not a view much favoured by contemporary social anthropologists – though this is not to deny the foundational importance of Durkheim’s – or Robertson-Smith’s – perception of the ‘social’ function of religion in the establishment of the discipline.
+Durkheim’s approach is inevitably reductive, hence objectionable to theologians.
+It is also no longer much favoured by social anthropologists who are trained to give due weight to indigenous explanations.
+But this is by no means to deny the foundational importance of Durkheim’s – or Robertson-Smith’s – intuition of the ‘social’ function of religion for the establishment of the discipline.

-But, in making this claim, we are assuming that Hicks’ counter-intuitive views of socially reproductive sacrifice can be justified on the basis of an ethnography more up-to-date than Robertson Smith’s.
-It is to this issue that we will now turn.
+Yet, of course, this is always assuming that Hicks’ counter-intuitive understanding of the socially reproductive function of sacrifice can be justified on the basis of an ethnography more up-to-date than Robertson Smith’s.

 The evidence of social anthropology